steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 In F#, the compiler offers this as a warning with no extra code (but it is unenforced): +0.

-Javascript, no way to idiomatically check: +30.
+Javascript and Clojure, no way to idiomatically check: +30.

 ### Unexpected Variable Mutation